apurv101/aimyable_docs/docs/overview.md

 ## Key Features
 - **Fine-Tuned Instruction Handling**: Users can modify task execution paths with custom commands, passed through all engine layers.
 - **Low-Level Commands**: Actions such as "Take a screenshot" are executed at the instruction level, giving users precise control.
-- **Memory & Caching**: Redis is used to store intermediate results, and a caching system helps optimize repeated task execution.
+- **Memory & Caching**: MongoDB is used to store intermediate results, and a caching system helps optimize repeated task execution.

 This architecture provides a seamless, flexible solution for managing projects, breaking them down into tasks, and converting those tasks into executable instructions while supporting fine-tuned user control.